Multidisciplinary REU Program in Computational Mathematics and Nonlinear Dynamics of Biological, Bio-inspired and Engineering Systems

 The program provides a real-world experience of how mathematics can be applied to

-study biological and engineering systems.
+study biological and engineering systems, with a mathematical education component.

 Eligibility